Winded/BiValues/README.md

 BiValues
 ========
-BiValues is a script for Garry's Mod designed to both syncrhonize variables between client and server as well as use two-directional binding and variable change callbacks.
-By default, it supports bindings for some VGUI elements, such as text entries, sliders, buttons and labels.
+BiValues is a script for Garry's Mod designed to both synchronize variables between client and server as well as use two-directional binding and variable change callbacks.
+By default, it supports bindings for convars and some VGUI elements, such as text entries, sliders, buttons and labels.

 For example, you can use BiValues to bind a variable to a slider, and the variable will be updated when the slider is moved.
-When the variable is changed from elsewhere, the change will be applied to the slider.
+When the variable is changed from code, the change will be applied to the slider.
 This variable can also be synchronized with the server, so you can have consistent variables between the slider, clientside code and serverside code.
+In addition, you could also bind a convar to the variable, and now, when you change the variable in code, it will be applied to the slider and the convar.
+When you change the convar, it will be applied to the variable and the slider.
+You might guess what happens when you move the slider around.

 ## How it works
 The BiValues framework consists of three different object types: containers, bindings and listeners.